mstilkerich/carddavclient/README.md

 * Baïkal 0.7 (Digest Auth and GSSAPI/Kerberos 5)
 * Davical 1.1.7

 In theory, it should work with any CardDAV server.
+If it does not, please open an issue.

 __Note: For using any authentication mechanism other than Basic, you need to have the php-curl extension installed with support for the corresponding authentication mechanism.__

 ## Installation

 This library is intended to be used with [composer](https://getcomposer.org/) to install/update the library and its dependencies.
 It is intended to be used with a PSR-4 compliant autoloader (as provided by composer).

 To add the library as a dependency to your project via composer: